BorHan-U/Real-Estate-Price-Analysis-In-Germany-A-Software-Engineering-CourseWork-Project/README.md

 ## Running the Workflow

-For the first run, please create the result folder running the following command:
+For the first run, create the proper results directories by running the following command if the project does not have them:

 ```sh
 snakemake --cores all create_directories
 ```
+The script will create two other directories inside the results folder such as plot_preprocessing and evaluation_models.

-After creating `results` directory, to run the entire workflow, execute the following command from the root directory of the repository:
+After creating necessary directories, to run the entire workflow, execute the following command from the root directory of the repository:

 ```sh
 snakemake --cores all
 ```

-To clean up the results (plots, .txt files in results folder), run the following command:
+To clean up the results (plots, .txt , .csv files in results and data folders), run the following command:

 ```sh
 snakemake --cores all cleanup